legendhimself/wallet-microservices/README.md

 # Not Yet Ready, Will Mail when ready.

 Todo:
-Write tests, Swagger, create Scheduler, Finish MicroService, Resolve all comment todo
+Write tests, Swagger, create Scheduler, Resolve all comment todo

 ## Installation